jbchen2/Rice-Cybersecurity/README.md

 Load balancing ensures that the application will be highly available, in addition to restricting access to the network.
 - What aspect of security do load balancers protect?
 What is the advantage of a jump box?
-⋅⋅⋅The aspect of security a load balancer protects is availability.
+The aspect of security a load balancer protects is availability.
 The advantage of a jump box is access control.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the log files and system metrics.
 - What does Filebeat watch for?
-⋅⋅⋅Filebeat watches out for changes in log files.
+Filebeat watches out for changes in log files.
 - What does Metricbeat record?
-⋅⋅⋅System metrics such as CPU usage and memory usage.
+System metrics such as CPU usage and memory usage.

 The configuration details of each machine may be found below.